Learn how seepage to a sub-floor area will affect inhabitants of a house.

-These photos show why the outside soil paving levels must be maintained at the proper levels, at below any timber and steel of the sub-floor area of a building.
+These photos show why the outside soil paving levels must be maintained at proper levels below any timber and steel of sub-floor areas of buildings.

-Forming on this timber which will cause rot over the long term also potential health problems with inhabitants of the building.
+Mould forming on timber will cause rot over the long term also potential health problems with inhabitants of the building.
+This is extremely unhealthy for the house and its occupants and must be rectified urgently to avoid long term serious faults.

 - Mould forming on brick or plaster walls.